 A necessary, but key research goal, has been to develop a framework for quality mathematics teaching, grounded in the realities of the conditions of teaching and learning mathematics in South Africa, and informed by research in the field.
 Key concepts are object of learning, exemplification, explanatory communication and learner participation, and the coherence and connections among and between these.
 The framework operates across the boundary of research and practice, and is so named.
 It informs our research on mathematics teaching, our practice in schools and in teacher education itself.
 The Mathematics Teaching Framework (MTF) informs how we teach mathematics to teachers, and how we communicate with teachers, key aspects of mathematics teaching quality in their schools.
 The analytic research framework, named Mathematics Discourse in Instruction (MDI), operationalises the key elements of teaching quality.
 The MDI/MTF framework for quality mathematics teaching is a living framework, developed iteratively across the research and practice in the project and over time.

-The project is located in the Wits School of Education, University of the Witwatersrand, and funded by the Department of Science and Technology (DST) and First Rand Foundation (FRF).
+The project is located in the Wits School of Education, University of the Witwatersrand, and funded by the Department of Science and Innovation (DSI) and First Rand Foundation (FRF).
 It is administered by the South African National Research Foundation (NRF) within the South African Research Chairs Initiative (SARChI) framework.

 We work in collaboration with the Gauteng Department of Education at both district and provincial level, supporting teachers from selected secondary schools, and with a focus on schools serving learners from low income communities.
-We are nearing the end of our second 5-year phase.
-In Phase 1 (2010 – 2014) we worked intensely with teachers from ten selected secondary schools in one district in the Gauteng.
+We have completed the second 5-year phase.
+In Phase 1 (2010 – 2014) we worked intensely with teachers from ten selected secondary schools in one district in Gauteng.
 In Phase 2 (2015 – 2019), we extended our reach to teachers in 80+ schools across seven of the fifteen educational districts in Gauteng, and to Subject Facilitators from all fifteen districts.